 There you have it.
 Some practical techniques to improve your chatbot conversations that engage and delight audiences.
 This can apply for leads, employees, customers and so on.

 To recap: trigger activations and bring awareness to the chatbot’s existence.
 Revisit and rewrite your copy for better user readability.
 Expand the conversation with multi-media options.
 Build in feedback loops that keep the conversation going.

 If you use the advice in this article, you will reap the rewards of higher engagement with your chatbot.
 Not sure how to write good copy?
 Need help creating code for desirable activations?
-Reach out to Impiger Technologies for a helping hand.
+Reach out to Eleviant for a helping hand.
 We have experts in the field for chatbots, ready to partner on your projects.